HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day5.md

 <p>1) Review the chart on Lehigh undergraduate enrollment per college. </p>
 <p>2) Export as Image (png file -- portable network graphic) or svg file (scalable vector graphic, used for interactivity)
 <p>3) The file will download to local computer.
 Rename to a single name, no spaces</p>
 <p>4) At github.com, upload the file to your name.github.io repository.
-For 2017: Place on ReadMe.md page with the following codes:</p>
+Place on ReadMe.md page with the following codes:</p>

 ![alt tag] (https://raw.githubusercontent.com/username/projectname/branch/path/to/img.png?raw=true)

 ![title] (https:/ /name.github.io/title of png.png)

-Make sure you **copy image address** and paste it into your ReadMe page.
+Make sure you **copy image address** (ending with .png, ,jpg, etc.) and paste it into your ReadMe page.

 ![My image] (username.github.com/repository/img/imagename.jpg) (without spaces between brackets and parentheses)